sqjin/scEpath/README.md

 # scEpath
-MATLAB Package of scEpath (a novel tool for analyzing single cell RNA-seq data)
+Package of scEpath (a novel tool for analyzing single cell RNA-seq data)
 ===============

 Overview
 --------

 This is a MATLAB Package of scEpath ("single-cell Energy path"). scEpath is a novel computational method for quantitatively measuring developmental potency and plasticity of single cells and transition probabilities between cell states, and inferring lineage relationships and pseudotemporal ordering from single-cell gene expression data.
 In addition, scEpath performs many downstream analyses including identification of the most important marker genes or transcription factors for given cell clusters or over pseudotime.

+Check out [our paper on Bioinformatics](https://academic.oup.com/bioinformatics/article/34/12/2077/4838235) for the detailed methods and applications.

 Systems Requirements
 --------------------